Let authenticity drive the bus

 I love my family, my “chosen family,” and friends.
 And I love figuring out relational things, growing socially, etc.

 I like, but simultaneously hate, the outdoors.
 Mainly due to potential bugs, feeling unclean is a major sensory issue, and my mast cell condition makes heat and sun exposure dangerous.
-(Probably compounded with the pain of EDS,8 too, makes the outdoors difficult to traverse.)
+(Probably compounded with the pain of hypermobile Ehlers-Danlos Syndrome [hEDS],8 too, makes the outdoors more difficult to mentally and physically traverse.)

 I far prefer living in a metropolis and visiting the suburbs, the woods, etc. Even as a family with three kids.